foodcoops/foodsoft-archive/README.md

 Initially generated with [rails_apps_composer](https://github.com/RailsApps/rails_apps_composer).

+See the `screenshots` directory for a rough idea.

 The seed contains some basic sample data; untar the file `seed_uploads.tar.gz` to unpack the associated images (you may need to fix permissions afterwards).